tomeralmog/owl.carousel.TA/README.md

-##The Famous Owl Carousel with few fixes: the ability to receive input of a JSON file, and 3d transform based on Modernizer
+##The Famous Owl Carousel with few fixes: the ability to receive input of a JSON object, and 3d transform based on Modernizer

-### OwlCarousel ###
+### OwlCarousel.ta ###
->v.1.3.3
+>v.1.0.0

 Touch enabled jQuery plugin that lets you create beautiful responsive carousel slider.
 [Visit Owl Carousel landing page](http://owlgraphic.com/owlcarousel)

+###Updates:
+* Json Input - simply use the option jsonPath : jsonSrc,  where jsonSrc is the object (instead of a file)
+* If Modernizer is included then support3d will be determined by it (to support all browsers)
+* bower install: use owl.carousel.ta

 ###Features:
 * Responsive